 - Download campaign fact sheet

 Supporting the mass media and public awareness campaign is a region-wide enforcement initiative.
 The DC Metropolitan Police Department and the National Capital Region Transportation Planning Board have stepped up efforts to share information on best practices in pedestrian enforcement with line officers.
 A standardized enforcement reporting form has improved our knowledge of the number and types of citations being issued.

 Street Smart public awareness efforts are conducted in conjunction with increased law enforcement “waves,” in which police put an added emphasis on enforcing their presence and the existing laws regarding roadway safety.
 This multi-pronged strategy that has been shown to compound public safety campaign results and positively affect behavior.

-During the fall 2011 and spring 2012 campaigns, 3,933 citations and 2,088 warnings were issued to motorists, pedestrians and cyclists, according to reports from participating agencies in the District of Columbia, Arlington County, Prince William County, the City of Alexandria and the City of Rockville alone.
+During the fall 2012 and spring 2013 campaigns, 3,804 citations and 483 warnings were issued to motorists, pedestrians and cyclists, according to reports from participating agencies in the District of Columbia, Montgomery County, Prince William County, the City of Alexandria, the City of Falls Church, and the City of Rockville.